donvito/melvinvivas-com-blog/content/posts/2022-08-06---new-live-coding-stream-twitch.md

   - Interviews with Experienced Developers
 Friend who is working with Meta formerly Facebook (Marc)
   - CTO - one in the US and one in the PH
-  - My my current and previous teammates  who I’ve worked with
+  - My current and previous teammates  who I’ve worked with
     - Frontend, Backend, Devops.
 Mobile Developers

 * Tech Meetups